 Early Life and Education

-Sarath Ratanavadi was born in Bangkok on July 12, 1965, into a military family.
-His father was a General in the Royal Thai Armed Forces.
-He attended Vajiravudh College for secondary education and later pursued a Bachelor's degree in Civil Engineering from Chulalongkorn University.
-He furthered his education by earning a Master of Science in Engineering Management from the University of Southern California (USC) in the United States.
+Sarath Ratanavadi was born in Bangkok, Thailand on July 12, 1965.
+He comes from a military background; his father was a General in the Royal Thai Armed Forces.
+Ratanavadi attended Vajiravudh College and later earned a bachelor's degree in civil engineering from Chulalongkorn University.
+He furthered his education by obtaining a Master of Science in Engineering Management from the University of Southern California (USC).

 Rise to Success

-Ratanavadi's career began in 1994 when he founded Gulf Electric Company Limited, marking his entry into Thailand's liberalizing power sector.
-Over the years, he expanded Gulf Electric through the establishment of several affiliated power companies, which were later merged to form Gulf Energy Development Company Limited in 2007.
-Under his leadership, Gulf Energy grew into a major independent power producer in Thailand, with power plants across Thailand and Southeast Asia.
-In 2017, Gulf Energy Development went public on the Stock Exchange of Thailand, which was the largest initial public offering in the country in a decade.
+Ratanavadi's career began in 1994 when he founded Gulf Electric Company Limited, marking his entry into Thailand's power sector.
+Over the years, he expanded his business by establishing several power companies, which were later consolidated into Gulf Energy Development in 2007.
+In 2017, Gulf Energy Development went public, raising significant capital, and becoming one of Thailand's largest IPOs in a decade.
+Ratanavadi has successfully diversified Gulf Energy's portfolio to include renewable energy and cryptocurrency ventures.

 Key Business Strategies